Azure/simdem/demo_scripts/simdem/test/script.md

 Tue Jun  6 15:23:53 UTC 2017
 ```

+# Fast Fail

+The default setting is for SimDem to stop the test run on the first
+test failure.
+This can be overridden by setting the command line flag
+`--fastfail` to any value other than `True`.

 # Test Plans

 It is often a good idea to split tests into separate files.
 SimDem